ROBERT SIEGEL, HOST:

 ZARROLI: As 2013 draws to a close, there have been signs of new strength in the U.S. economy.
 The third-quarter growth rate was higher than expected.
 The job market is improving.
 Again, Brad McMillan.

-GLASER: This is really the big question, A, is the market kind of overvalued at these levels?
-And, B, if it is, what should you do about it?
+GLASER: This is really the big question.
+A - you know, is the market kind of overvalued at these levels?
+And then B, if it is, what should you do about it?